BedouiMouoifek/workaround_serialNumber/README.md

 # workaround_serialNumber
-from OCS inventory to glpi serial number of computer has the '00000000' format
+from OCS inventory to glpi: computers has the '00000000' on the serial number